assetgraph/assetgraph/README.rst

 ==========

 AssetGraph is an extensible framework for optimizing web pages and web applications.
-It represents the third generation of the production builder tool we are using at One.com for some of our web apps.
+It's the core of the third generation of the production builder tool we are using at One.com for some of our web apps.
 It's in a somewhat usable early alpha state, but still likely to undergo massive changes.